cuprous-au/kiops/README.md

 # Extracting data from KiCAD files

 This repo contains experimental software for parsing [KiCAD](https://kicad.org/) electronic design files and extracting information from them.
-There is also a parser for [device tree](https://devicetree.org) files and some miscellaneous _nushell_ helper scripts.
+There is also a parser for [device tree](https://devicetree.org) files and some _nushell_ helper scripts.

 KiCAD schematic, PCB, footprint, and symbol files are in [S-expression](https://en.wikipedia.org/wiki/S-expression) form.
 The parser here was adapted from the example in the [Nom](https://github.com/rust-bakery/nom) project.